xtenzQ/til/README.md

-# Today I learnt
+# Learning Java In Depth

 Repo inspired by [jbranchaud/til](https://github.com/jbranchaud/til).

-This repo is a collection of write-ups on things I learnt today.
+This repo is a collection of write-ups on Java-related things.
 Most of them are really basic stuff but I just want to keep track of everything.

 <hr>